• Skip to primary navigation

 3. Roast Marshmallows and Make S’mores

-Roasting marshmallows is one of the classic activities at campfire.
+Roasting marshmallows is one of the classic activities around the campfire.

 When you roast them over live red coal, without flame, they can be golden-brown and crispy on the outside and gooey on the inside.